 ICYMI: Taxis, tools and travelling toys

-From flying water taxis on the River Seine, Viking tools in Denmark to a very naughty monkey, here's some of the stories you may have missed in the last week.
+Flying water taxis on the River Seine, Viking tools in Denmark and a very naughty monkey, here's some of the stories you may have missed in the last week.

 -